salonbooking/salonbooking/readme.txt

 * Accept online Payments
 Salon booking is ready to accept online payments with Paypal.
-You can decide if user can pay in advance using credit cards or “pay later” once arrived at the salon.
+You can decide if user can pay in advance using credit cards or â€œpay laterâ€ once arrived at the salon.

 * Create as many services as you want